-Load the application for a Pennsylvania License to Carry Firearms from the website of the Allegheny County Sheriff.
-This application will be in PDF format.
-Type all the required information straight onto the application form.
-You will need the full names, addresses and contact information for two references who are not family members and live in Pennsylvania.
-When you've completed the form, save a copy to your desktop and print two copies for records.
+Load the application for a "Pennsylvania License to Carry Firearms" from the website of the Allegheny County Sheriff.
+This application is in interactive PDF format so you can type all the required information straight onto the application form.
+You'll need the full names, addresses and contact information for two references who are not family members and who live in Pennsylvania.
+Save a copy to your computer and print two copies when you've completed the form.

-- If you are not a U.S. citizen but are living in Allegheny County, you will need to apply in person at the Firearms Office with additional documentation.
+If you are not a U.S. citizen but are living in Allegheny County, you will need to apply in person at the Firearms Office with additional documentation.
 Along with the two forms of ID and two references, non-citizens must provide their immigration papers or card, their immigration number, and copies of utility bills for the previous three months.

-- While some states check only criminal backgrounds before issuing gun permits, Pennsylvania allows sheriffs to deny applications for permits based only on questionable character.
+While some states check only criminal backgrounds before issuing gun permits, Pennsylvania allows sheriffs to deny applications for permits based only on questionable character.

 - gun image by dinostock from Fotolia.com